JulijanaMilosavljevic/Deep-Learning-Specialization/README.md

 ---

 ## 📬 Contact
-If you have questions or suggestions, open an issue or contact me at **julijanamilosavljevic@gmai.com** (replace with your email or GitHub profile).
+If you have questions or suggestions, open an issue or contact me at **julijanamilosavljevic@gmail.com**.